emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Changelog ==
 = 1.7 =
 * Social Services icons, re-designed
+* Follow Channel Flickr replaced with Pinterest.
-= 1.6 =
+* Follow Channel LinkedIn, for personal profiles, replaced with LinkedIn for companies = 1.6 =
 * Bug Fixes.
 * CSS and menu style appearance, resolved.
 Compatibility issues repaired in a variety of websites, with special meta charset, also containing numerous third party js tools.